Larry-Osakwe/key-card/README.md

 1. **Internal Documentation Server**: Contains company-specific documentation, product guides, and technical information
 2. **Web Data Server**: Contains publicly available information from the web

-Both servers are queried in parallel for complex queries, and the most relevant sources are selected for response generation.
+#### Dynamic Data Source Selection

+A key feature of our implementation is the dynamic selection of data sources based on query content:

+1. **Query Analysis**: The system analyzes each query to determine which data source(s) would be most appropriate
+   - Product-specific queries (e.g., "How do I reset my device?") → Internal documentation
+   - General knowledge queries (e.g., "What's the best router for home use?") → Web data
+   - Complex queries that might need both → Both sources

+2. **Selective Retrieval**: Only the selected data sources are queried, improving efficiency
+   - Reduces unnecessary API calls
+   - Focuses on the most relevant information sources
+   - Prioritizes authoritative sources for product-specific information

+3. **Source Attribution**: Responses clearly indicate which sources were used, maintaining transparency

 ## Optimization Techniques

 The system has been optimized for both performance and accuracy:

-1. **Intelligent Query Routing**: By classifying queries early in the process, we avoid unnecessary data retrieval and LLM calls for simple queries
+1. **Intelligent Query Classification**: By classifying queries early in the process, we avoid unnecessary data retrieval and LLM calls for simple queries

+2. **Dynamic Data Source Selection**: The system analyzes each query to determine which data source(s) to query, avoiding unnecessary API calls

-2. **Parallel Data Retrieval**: Internal documentation and web data are retrieved simultaneously to reduce latency
+3. **Parallel Data Retrieval**: When multiple data sources are needed, they are retrieved simultaneously to reduce latency

-3. **Response Quality Evaluation**: Responses are evaluated for quality and can be refined if necessary
+4. **Response Quality Evaluation**: Responses are evaluated using both keyword matching and LLM evaluation

+5. **Refinement Loop**: If a response doesn't meet quality thresholds, the system automatically rewrites the query and tries again

-4. **Contextual Response Generation**: Different prompts are used based on query type to generate more appropriate responses
+6. **Contextual Response Generation**: Different prompts are used based on query type to generate more appropriate responses

 ## Tech Stack